What is Type 1 diabetes?

 There are two main types of diabetes:

 - Type 1 diabetes (T1D) is an incurable, autoimmune disease, not a lifestyle disease.
-T1D accounts for roughly 10% of the more than 420 million global cases of diabetes, and people with Type 1 are insulin-dependent for life.
+Roughly 8.7 million people live with T1D around the world.
+People with type 1 are insulin-dependent for life.

-- Type 2 diabetes occurs when the body cannot properly use insulin, also known as “insulin-resistance,” and can often be treated through diet, exercise and medication.
+- Type 2 diabetes (T2D) is a metabolic disease influenced by genetic, socioeconomic and lifestyle factors.
+Over 525 million people live with T2D around the world.
+It occurs when the body cannot properly use insulin, also known as insulin resistance, and can often be treated through diet, exercise and medication.